Rafael Nadal survives dangerous limits: chaos of passion and selfies in Chile

 Tennis clinic?
 Impossible

-After Thursday’s conference, Nadal was scheduled to tour eight courts at the same club where he would play the exhibition on Friday to participate in seven-minute tennis clinics with each brand, which had been selected for a group of children.
+After Thursday’s conference, Nadal was scheduled to tour eight courts at the same club where he would play the exhibition on Friday to participate in seven-minute tennis clinics with each sponsor brand, which had selected group of children each.

 But Nadal was unable to provide a single shot, because when he appeared around the complex, crowds of people descended on him.
 Instead, there was only room for photos, and no tennis.
 Carlos Costa, Nadal’s representative, and Exequiel Carvajal (a well-known tennis personality in Chile) tried to calm the crowd, without success.

-Nadal was able to sign a few autographs and pose for more cameras, but the intended dynamic did not work because of the collective fever and that selfish desire to achieve something by going above the rest.
+Nadal was able to sign a few autographs and posed for more cameras, but the intended dynamic did not work because of the collective fever and that selfish desire to achieve something by going above the rest.

 Si estás leyendo esto es porque te gusta el tenis y disfrutas con el periodismo que hacemos.
 Si puedes y quieres colaborar, invítanos un KOFI para que podamos seguir contando las mejores #HistoriasDeTenis por el mundo.